 Radically boost brand relevance while improving experience for your customers

-As important as personalization is, many traditional methods—think customizing touchpoints and interactions across customer journeys by segment or persona—don’t go far enough in our increasingly omni-channel, real-time environment to stand out.
+As important as personalization is, many traditional methods—think customizing touchpoints and interactions across customer journeys by segment or persona—don’t go far enough.
+We live in an increasingly omni-channel world of real-time offers, options, and decisions, and companies that understand this environment are the ones that stand out.

-This is why hyper-personalization is taking off; it takes personalization to the “next level” by leveraging technology to personalize at scale while much more deeply tailoring individual customer experiences based on the actions that each customer is taking in the moment.
+This is why hyper-personalization is taking off; it takes personalization to the next level, by leveraging technology to personalize at scale, while more deeply tailoring individual customer experiences based on the actions that each customer is taking in the moment.

 As the name implies, Hyper-Personalization is way beyond ‘Personalization’

-But since most brands use personalization in some form today, it’s no longer a differentiator but table stakes.
+But since most brands use personalization in some form today, it’s now just “table stakes”...not a big differentiator.
 That’s why leading data- and digitally-driven brands are taking personalization to the next level with hyper-personalization.

 Most of these technologies are interrelated, meaning that (for example) real-time data without AI or ML to interpret it and suggest next-best offers, interactions, etc., is only part of the total solution.
 Some of the most common technologies powering hyper-personalization include: